 Urmila Dahal, lives with her husband and young son.
 Her husband, who was overseas for employment, recently returned due to difficult financial and living conditions abroad.
 The family is marginalized with a small landholding and a limited source of income.

 After the earthquake, Urmila was very worried about reconstructing their house since they had limited financial resources.
 However, after talking to Build Change engineers, she was more than happy to know that her house could be made suitable and safe to live again.
 Her house was retrofitted in six weeks, and 6 local builders were trained in the process.
 Urmila is very happy to live in her retrofitted house and she says, “I am very confident that the house is now safe to live in, with my family.
 Moreover, it looks beautiful and strong.”

 Min Prasad Nepal

 Min Prasad Nepal is 59 years old and lives with his wife, three daughters and one grandchild.
 The family depends on agriculture for livelihood, which is hardly sufficient to meet their daily expenses.

-Min Prasad has already moved in his newly retrofitted house.
-He says, “I am very happy to live in an earthquake resistant house.
+Min Prasad has already moved into his newly retrofitted house.
+He says, “I am very happy to live in an earthquake-resistant house.
 My family is safe and protected now, and I can breathe an air of relief.”